PedroGaya/hellblazers/modified/notes.md

 - Story Points

-  - Removed from the game, coupled into _story twists_ as _boons_.
+  - Removed from the game, coupled into _story twists_ as _coincidences_.

 - Tangles

-  - Removed from the game, coupled into _story twists_ as _banes_.
+  - Removed from the game, coupled into _story twists_ as _complications_.

 - **Story Twists**

-  - Twists can be banes or boons.
+  - Twists can be complications or coincidences.
-    - Banes work like old tangles.
+    - Complications work like old tangles.
 Get a _disadvantage_ for a fate point and drop tension.
-    - Boons work like old story points.
-Get an _advantage_ and build tension in exchange for fate.
+    - Coincidences work like old story points.
+Change the scene and build tension in exchange for fate.

 - Character Details